Providing Divorce Mediation Services Throughout California

 Common Law Marriage – A Deep Dive

-In common law marriage, both couples intend to be married and live together as married couples, unlike cohabitation, in which couples live together as unmarried couples.
+In common law marriage, both couples intend to be married and live together as married couples unlike cohabitation in which couples live together as unmarried couples.

 You are likely to see the following things in common-law marriage couples: